 April and May are the hottest months in the region when the temperature reaches up to 42 degrees Celsius.

 Winters are extreme, and the temperature can go as low as 10 degrees Celsius at night, but the average daytime temperature is around 26 degrees Celsius.

 The annual rainfall in the region is around 763 mm.

 Dagdusheth Halwai Ganpati Temple is the most visited and renowned temple of Pune dedicated to Lord Ganesha.

-A music festival is organised between Gudi Padwa to Ram Navmi, which attracts a large number of tourists over here.
+- A music festival is organized between Gudi Padwa to Ram Navmi, which attracts a large number of tourists over here.

 Nearest tourist places